kyma-project/kyma/docs/serverless/08-05-trigger-function-with-event.md

   kubectl
   </summary>

-  > **CAUTION:** If you use a Namespace created through kubectl, you need to manually inject the Knative's Default Broker to this Namespace to enable Trigger creation and correct event flow.
+1. Run the `kubectl get brokers -n {NAMESPACE}` command to check if there already is the Knative's `default` Broker running in the Namespace.
+If not, you must manually inject it to the Namespace to enable Trigger creation and correct event flow.
 To do that, run this command: `kubectl label namespace {NAMESPACE} knative-eventing-injection=enabled`.

-1. Export these variables:
+2. Export these variables:

     ```bash
     export NAME={FUNCTION_NAME}